-- Review policies and processes for the selection and induction program for NEDs. - Review and oversee succession planning of the MD & CEO and for the NEDs. - Make recommendations on the election and re-election of NEDs and the MD & CEO. - Oversee the process for evaluating the performance of the MD & CEO, Board, its committees and individual Directors. - Engage external consultants (as required) to assist in performance reviews or the recruitment of potential NEDs and the MD & CEO.
+- Review policies and processes for the selection of NEDs. - Review and oversee succession planning of the MD & CEO and for the NEDs. - Make recommendations on the election and re-election of NEDs. - Oversee the process for evaluating the performance of the MD & CEO, Board, its committees and individual Directors. - Review the effectiveness of the induction and continuing professional development processes for NEDs. - Engage external consultants (as required) to assist in performance reviews or the recruitment of potential NEDs and the MD & CEO.